uqlibrary/fez-frontend/README.md

   ```

 ### React StrictMode
-At the time of writing, `StrictMode` has been enabled for a subset of components only.
+At the time of writing, [StrictMode](https://react.dev/reference/react/StrictMode) has been enabled for a subset of components only.
 Redux Forms has been deprecated, causing StrictMode to output numerous console errors that can not be directly fixed.

-For this reason  Admin pages and other select routes have been excluded from StrictMode until such time that Redux Form is replaced in the repo.
-Look at `src/modules/App/components/App.js` for the implementation of the ```StrictModeConditional``` HoC.
+Since Redux Form is mostly used in admin pages, these routes and select others have been excluded from StrictMode until such time that Redux Form is replaced in the repo.
+Look to `src/modules/App/components/App.js` for the implementation of the ```StrictModeConditional``` HoC that enables this selective application of StrictMode.

 ### <a name="gotchas" id="gotchas"></a>Gotchas